luhmann/agent-harness/README.md

 - **Docker Desktop** (or Docker Engine + Docker Compose)
 - At least 4GB RAM available for Docker
+- **At least one** of the following:
   - Claude Code account (claude.ai or Claude Console API)
+  - ChatGPT Plus/Pro/Team/Enterprise account (for Codex CLI)

 ### 2. Clone or Create Project